 This move to a microservices architecture enabled Netflix to overcome its scalability challenges and offer its services to millions around the world.
 In 2015, Netflix’s API gateway successfully processed 2 billion API requests daily – thanks to a group of over 500 cloud-hosted microservices.
 The cost of streaming was also reduced, which allowed Netflix to make significant financial gains.

-Top 10 Microservices best practices for 2024
+Top 10 Microservices Best Practices for 2024

 One of the features of microservices is that they are constantly evolving.
 As such, engineers need to always be aware of upcoming changes and continually refresh their best practices.
 Here are some best practices that will be important in 2023.